Singapore company registration is governed by the Companies Act (Cap 50) of 1967, as amended.

 An annual tax return is also submitted with the Inland Revenue Authority of Singapore (IRAS).

 Singapore has adopted a territorial taxation system.
 This means that a company is not taxed on its worldwide income but instead on income which is generated in or remitted to Singapore.

 The rate of corporate tax in Singapore has been declining in recent years and presently stands at 17%.
-However, every newly incorporated company is entitled to a tax exemption of up to S$200,000 during each of the first three years from the date of the Singapore company registration, provided the company has at least one natural person as a shareholder, who holds at least 10% of the issued shares.
+However, every newly incorporated company is entitled to certain tax incentives during the first three years from the date of the Singapore company registration.
+For each of the first three fiscal years, 75% of the first S$100,000 of taxable income is tax exempt, while 50% of the next S$100,000 is also tax exempt.
+In addition, the company will be entitled to receive a tax rebate.
+In order to qualify for these incentives, the company must have at least one natural person as a shareholder, holding a minimum of 10% of the issued shares.
 This exemption is not available to companies whose principal activity is investment holding or property development, whether for sale or investment purposes.

-Dividend income received by a Singapore company may qualify for tax exemption if it has been taxed in the jurisdiction from which it is received and provided the highest corporate tax rate of that jurisdiction is at least 15% at the time when the dividend is received in Singapore (even though the dividend may have in fact been taxed at a lower rate).
+Dividend income received by a Singapore company is not subject to tax unless remitted into a Singapore bank account.
+Even if remitted to Singapore, the dividend may qualify for tax exemption if it has been taxed in the jurisdiction from which it is received and provided the highest corporate tax rate of that jurisdiction is at least 15% at the time when the dividend is received in Singapore (even though the dividend may have in fact been taxed at a lower rate).

 If the company’s turnover exceeds S$1 million, the company will normally be required to register for goods and services tax (GST), unless the nature of business falls outside the scope of GST, eg trading in commodities.

 The fiscal year in Singapore runs from 1 January to 31 December.